sagemath/trac_to_gh/Issue 8580.md

 # Issue 8580: Bug in coercing into a 0-dimensional qotient vector space

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8580

 Original creator: was